Single Component Tutorial: How to Create a Mouse Mover Using a Servo

 Hardware

-Tools and Consumables
+Tools and consumables

 • Suitable sized box (box should allow servo with wheel/arm with circle cut out on top of wheel/arm to sit flush with the top of the box)